-The Committees membership includes:
+The Committee's membership includes:

-Pieter Strydom (Chairman) Gary Voss
+Pieter Strydom (Chairman)

+Gary Voss

+resigned 28th June 2024

-- Reviews the principles, policies and practices adopted in the preparation of the accounts of the Company and ensures that the financial statements of Company comply with all statutory and Old Mutual Limited's requirements; - Reviews the activities of the company's external and internal auditors in order to ensure the adequacy and effectiveness of OMNILAC's financial, operating, compliance and risk management controls; - Reviews and monitors the integrity of Company's annual financial statements and any other formal announcements relating to the Company's financial performance (and, if requested by the Board, any other price-sensitive public reports by the Company or reports by the Company to regulators) before submission to the Board, focusing particularly on: - significant financial reporting judgments and practices - $\,$ quality and acceptability of, and any changes in accounting policies and practices; and - significant adjustments and/or unadjusted differences resulting from the external audit; - Appointment and determination of fees of the external auditors.
+- Reviews the principles, policies and practices adopted in the preparation of the accounts of the Company and ensures that the Financial Statements of the Company comply with all statutory and emPLE Life Assurance Limited's requirements; - Reviews the activities of the Company's external and internal auditors in order to ensure the adequacy and effectiveness of emPLE Life Assurance Limited's financial, operating, compliance and risk management controls; - Reviews and monitors the integrity of the Company's annual Financial Statements and any other formal announcements relating to the Company's financial performance (and, if requested by the Board, any other pricesensitive public reports by the Company or reports by the Company to regulators) before submission to the Board, focusing particularly on: - significant financial reporting judgments and practices - quality and acceptability of, and any changes in accounting policies and practices; and - significant adjustments and/or unadjusted differences resulting from the external audit; - · Appointment and determination of fees of the external auditors.

 iv.
-Renumeration, Nominations and Governance Committee
+Remuneration, Nominations and Governance Committee

-The Committee oversees and advises the Board on matters pertaining to the governance, renumeration, nomination, and appointment of Directors, and members of the Senior Management of the Com the Company
+The Committee oversees and advises the Board on matters pertaining to the governance, renumeration, nomination, and appointment of Directors, and members of the Senior Management of the Company.

-The Committee membership includes:
+The Committee's membership includes:

-Clarence Nethengwe
+Clarence Nethengwe resigned 28th June 2024

-- Oversees and advises on the structure, size, composition, skill set and performance of the Board - Ensures that appropriate succession planning is in place for members of the Board and members of the Senior Management of OMNILAC - · Supervise the administration of the Company's policies relating to actual or potential conflicts of interest affecting members of the Board.
+- · Oversees and advises on the structure, size, composition, skill set and performance of the Board - Ensures that appropriate succession planning is in place for members of the Board and members of the Senior Management - Supervises the administration of the Company's policies relating to actual or potential conflicts of interest affecting members of the Board.

 f.
-Management Committee
+Management Committees

 The Company also has two (2) Management Committees being the general Management Committee (the "MANCO") and the Management Investment Committee.
-The Management Committee comprises the senior management of the Company and has been established to discuss and recommend strategic, operational, and related initiatives, to the Managing Director and/or CFO (as appropriate).
-The Committee also assists the Managing Director to monitor the businesses' progress in achieving its strategic and operational objectives.
+The Management Committees comprise the senior management of the Company and has been established to discuss and recommend strategic, operational, and related initiatives, to the Managing Director and/or CFO (as appropriate).
+The Committee also assists the Managing Director to monitor the business's progress in achieving its strategic and operational objectives.
 Members of the management committees make contributions to the respective Board Committees and also ensure that recommendations of the Board Committees are effectively and efficiently implemented.
 They meet monthly and frequently as the need arises.

 g.
-Board and Board Committee Meetings The table below shows the frequency of meetings of the Board of Directors, Board Committees and members' attendance at these meetings during the year under review.
+Board and Board Committee Meetings

+The table below shows the frequency of meetings of the Board of Directors, Board Committees and members' attendance at these meetings during the year under review.

-Board of Directors Finance, Investments & General Purpose Committee Enterprise & Risk Management and Governance Committee Audit and Compliance Committee Renumeration, Nominations, and Governance Committee
+Members Board of Directors Finance, Investments & General Purpose Committee Enterprise Risk Management Committee Audit and Compliance Committee Remuneration, Nominations, and Governance Committee

-Members

-Number of Meetings 4 2 4 4 0
+Number of Meetings 4 2 4 4 2

-Attendance
+Number of Meetings Held Attendance 3 0 2 2 0

-Mrs. Folashade Laoye 4 N/A N/A N/A N/A
+Mrs. Folashade Laoye 3 N/A N/A N/A N/A

-Kenneth Igbokwe 4 N/A N/A N/A N/A
+Kenneth Igbokwe 3 N/A N/A N/A N/A

-Pieter Strydom 4 N/A N/A 4 N/A
+Pieter Strydom 3 N/A 2 2 N/A

-Gary Voss 4 N/A 4 4 N/A
+Gary Voss 3 N/A 2 2 N/A

-Clarence Nethengwe 3 2 N/A N/A N/A
+Clarence Nethengwe 3 0 N/A N/A N/A

-Olusegun Omosehin 4 2 N/A N/A N/A
+Olusegun Omosehin 2 0 N/A N/A N/A

-Rantimi Ogunleye 4 N/A 4 N/A N/A
+Rantimi Ogunleye 3 N/A 2 N/A N/A

+Uyi Akpata 1 N/A N/A N/A N/A

+Oke Maduewesi 1 N/A N/A NA N/A

+Tosin Ajose 1 N/A

+Olalekan Oyinlade 1 N/A

+Jolaolu Fakoya 1 N/A

+Makanjuola Tubi 1 N/A